 IP Binding with Multiple NICs

-By using multiple Network Interface Cards (NICs), you can distribute your network load and thus increase bandwidth throughput.
-NCache, being a network intensive solution, allows configuring dual NICs, thereby distributing network load of communication on two NICs which enhance overall performance.
+By using multiple Network Interface Cards (NICs), you can distribute your network load and, thus increase the bandwidth throughput.
+NCache, being a network-intensive solution, allows configuring dual NICs, thereby distributing the network load of communication on two NICs which enhances overall performance.

 NCache involves two kinds of network communication in a database cluster: